Ivo-velev/Livechat/README.md

 - The project does not feature any static JavaScript or Css files.
 Due to the use of script tags in the base.html file and the use of Tailwind Css.

-Let's take a look at what each app does.
+Let's take a look at what the app does.
 <br>

 ## The project folder: chat